12 Steps to Choosing the Perfect Archery Instructor

 -

-Wealth of Archery Knowledge
+A wealth of Archery Knowledge

-There’s no doubt that the most important factor to consider when choosing an instructor is their archery knowledge.
+There’s no doubt that the most essential factor to consider when choosing an instructor is their archery knowledge.
 You want to learn from someone with a solid background and in-depth knowledge of archery equipment, form, and mechanics.
 Be sure to ask any prospective instructors about their certification level and personal experience.

 -